kanatea/spatial-justice/README.md

 ## Overview :)
 - **Geographic Area of Interest:** Czech Republic
-- **Spatial Socioeconomic Problem:** Travel accessibility of different types of medical care (emergency care vs maternity care)
+- **Spatial Socioeconomic Problem:** Travel accessibility of different types of medical care (emergency care vs maternity care) according to region (urban vs. rural) and sociodemographic factors
 - **Justice Concept:** Unequal distribution of emergency and maternity healthcare between regions **Spatial Representation:** Point data of hospitals and maternity care centers and road networks
 - **Analysis:** Service network analysis, drawing threshold line of what is outside a service area